e-landeros/e-landeros/README.md

 ### Hi there 👋
-# Fabian's Data Science Portfolio

 Welcome to my data science playground!
-I'm Fabain, a passionate Data Scientist, Marketer, and Python enthusiast.
+I'm Fabian, a passionate Data Scientist, Marketer, and Python enthusiast.
 Join me on this exciting journey where I leverage the power of data to drive smarter decisions and contribute to the ever-evolving field of data science.

 ## 🚀 Mission